 What Is a Supplement in Auto Body Repair?

-A supplement is an additional repair estimate submitted to your insurance company after the body shop finds damage that wasn't visible during the initial inspection.
-This is one of the most common — and most misunderstood — parts of the collision repair process.
+A supplement is an additional repair estimate submitted to your insurance company after the body shop finds damage that wasn't visible during the initial assessment.
+This happens in about 60% of collision repairs, not because the original estimate was sloppy, but because you can't see what's hidden until you take the car apart.

 Common Hidden Damage Found During Disassembly

 - Cracked mounting brackets.
-Headlight and fender brackets often crack on impact but look fine from the outside.
-A loose headlight after repair means a missed bracket.
+Headlight and fender brackets often crack on impact.
+They look fine from the outside.

 - Suspension damage.
-A hit to the front quarter panel can push the suspension components out of alignment.
-This only shows up on the frame machine.
+A front quarter panel impact can misalign suspension components, but that only shows up on frame measuring equipment.

 - Structural panel distortion.
-Inner fender wells, aprons, and rails can bend or twist without any visible external damage.
+Inner fender wells, aprons, and rails can bend without any external sign.

 How the Supplement Process Works